Quick Info

 Career

 | Overview | Gadgil made significant contributions to ecology, academic institutions, and environmental policy in India.
 After completing his education, he joined Harvard University, where his interests shifted towards ecology under influential lectures.
-Returning to India, he contributed for over three decades at the Indian Institute of Science and engaged in various significant ecological and scientific initiatives, including the establishment of biosphere reserves and contributing to environmental education. |
+Returning to India in 1971, he contributed for over three decades at the Indian Institute of Science and engaged in various significant ecological and scientific initiatives, including the establishment of biosphere reserves and contributing to environmental education.
+He was a member of the Scientific Advisory Council to the Prime Minister of India and championed democratic, community-led conservation approaches that integrated local knowledge with scientific research. |

 |---|---|